Anmol1804/FarmCare/README.md

-# Farmery
+# FarmCare
 This is a project for J component for the course Internet and Web programming.
-This is a simple web app for trading fruits, vegetables and other organic products directly from farms.
+This is a Buyer-seller plaform for farm products.

 #### ***Team Members***
 * Anmol